ozashub/Adrenalin-ARM/README.md

 1. Extract or clone this repository to your desired location
 2. Run `build-dependencies.bat` to install required Python packages
 3. Run `run.bat` to start the macro.
+4. Run `install_startup.bat` inside of 'auto-startup' if you want the app to automatically open at startup as admin (no admin prompt needed).

 ## Usage